Loyalty 3.0: How Restaurant Loyalty Programs Can Operationalize Rewards

 Both geofencing and Now Ready connect directly with Bluedot’s Hello Screens, which are intuitive in-store dashboards that notify staff when a customer is en route, their ETA, and the moment they arrive.

 With the customer and location identified, the restaurant is ready to greet them by name with their loyalty points automatically updated.
 Alternatively, customers can receive personalized greetings via in-store kiosks or digital menu boards just by walking or driving up.
+Either way, the customer gets to earn points and the restaurant gets some repeat business.

 The Future of Loyalty is Bright

+Customer retention is more important than ever.
 Customers deserve fast, personalized, consistent service with great rewards no matter how they order or receive their meals.
 With the right loyalty program software, restaurants are poised to deliver this level of service without having to build a complex tech stack.